Contact: hello@terminaljive.com

 • Unity is Strength, a podcast exploring rebel women of the trade union movement, commissioned by Manchester Histories

-• Not Going Shopping, an audio documentary commissioned by Manchester Pride marking 30 years since the enactment of Section 28
+• Not Going Shopping, an audio project commissioned by Manchester Pride marking 30 years since the enactment of Section 28

 • The Lapsed Clubber Audio Map, a podcast tracking the rave scene in Manchester, commissioned by Manchester Metropolitan University